Calm Strips Update | Shark Tank Season 13

 Hearing Kevin’s proposal causes Robert to revise his offer to $250,000 with no equity, as well.
 Instead, he wants $2.50 a unit until $250,000 is paid back, then $1.50 per unit until $750,000 is recouped.

-The entrepreneurs want to see if Lori has an offer, as well, which causes Robert to change his mind and drop out.
+The entrepreneurs want to see if Lori has an offer, which causes Robert to change his mind and drop out.
 He believes his terms are better than Kevin’s, so he doesn’t understand why they wouldn’t accept.

 After Robert drops out, they attempt to pull him back in by asking if he would consider $250,000 for 20% equity.
 Unfortunately, he refuses.